Not as common calls of the common pipistrelle

 Date of recordings: 2024-06-21 Recorded by: Jari Spaans Audio files: 918396, 918394, 918395 Location: Roelofarendsveen, Zuid-Holland, The Netherlands

 During a survey to check for roosting bats behind wooden window shutters, a common pipistrelle was disturbed by moving the window shutter in combination with the use of a flashlight.
-During this moment, the bat emitted seven type C social calls in the shape of FM sweeps with a wide withband.
+During this moment, the bat emitted seven type C social calls in the shape of FM sweeps with a wide withband on a high frequency.

 Date of recordings: 2024-09-12 Recorded by: Sarah Mahie Audio files: 933410